Like Father

 Like Father is a 2018 American dramedy film written and directed by Lauren Miller, in her feature-length directorial debut.
-The film stars Kristen Bell, Kelsey Grammer, and Seth Rogen, and follows a woman who must bond with her estranged father on a cruise after she is left at the altar.
+The film stars Kristen Bell, Kelsey Grammer, and Seth Rogen.

+The plot follows a woman who finally bonds with her estranged father on what was supposed to be her honeymoon cruise after she is left at the altar.

 The film was released on August 3, 2018, by Netflix.